|Norton Secure VPN

 Using a VPN on a router offers some advantages, namely full encryption for all devices connecting to the VPN router.
 Most VPNs support this, but Norton VPN does not.

-6. Subscription price jumps sharply after the initial period
+Subscription price increases after the initial period

 If you are like most people, you hate hidden clauses and surprises when it comes to payments.